DEC logoRULES AND REGULATIONS

 501 to 13,000 spaces 1.5%, not less than 10

-c.
+d.
 No parking facility shall be used for servicing or repair of vehicles or the storage or display of merchandise or other objects that otherwise interfere with its availability for parking.

-d.
+e.
 Landscape islands shall serve a functional purpose for stormwater infiltration and evapotranspiration, and should be used whenever possible to reduce runoff, increase groundwater recharge, and increase screening and shade with trees.
-Parking lots shall extend no more than 180 feet in either length or width without a landscaped area.
-The landscape areas shall be an 18-foot minimum width along intermediate islands, and a ten-foot minimum width for terminal islands and divider islands (see 974 CMR 3.06(2) Figure B).
-Parking lots measuring less than 180 feet in either length or width shall be divided into bays not greater than 72 feet in length by terminal or intermediate island (see 974 CMR 3.06(2) Figure B).
-Terminal islands shall be ten feet in minimum width and intermediate islands shall be 18 feet minimum in width.
-In truck parking lots, the Applicant may consolidate intermediate islands, to allow 360’ between intermediate islands, with intermediate islands constructed at 36’ minimum width.
-Divider islands in truck parking areas shall be a minimum of twenty feet deep.
+Parking lots shall extend no more than 180' in either length or width without a landscaped island and a pedestrian connection through the parking area and pervious landscape island(s) that is a minimum of 5' wide and bordered by 3" caliper deciduous shade trees planted a minimum of 40' on center.
+The landscape areas shall be an 18' minimum width along intermediate islands, and a 10' minimum width for terminal islands and divider islands (see 974 CMR 3.06(2) Figure B).
+Parking lots measuring less than 180' in either length or width shall be divided into bays not greater than 72' in length by terminal or intermediate island (see 974 CMR 3.06(2) Figure B).
+Terminal islands shall be 10' in minimum width and intermediate islands shall be 18' minimum in width.
+In truck parking lots, the Applicant may consolidate intermediate islands, to allow 360' between intermediate islands, with intermediate islands constructed at 36' minimum width.
+Divider islands in truck parking areas shall be a minimum of 20' deep.

-e.
+f.
 The number of parking spaces constructed may not exceed the number of spaces required by the Massachusetts Architectural Access Board and ADA plus those required by the By-Laws and Exhibit C therein.
 Except in the Innovation and Technology Center Zoning District, on-street parking is only permitted where approved by the DEC and consented to by MassDevelopment.

 2. Construction Standards: